harshitgangwar844/CricScore-A-live-cricket-score-app/README.md

-# CricScore A live cricket score app
+# CricScore A live cricket score app :star_struck:
-A app where you can get the score of live matches. it is doing so by just calling an api.
+A app where you can get the score of live matches.
 # Tools used in this app
 1.Firebase-The Backend of this app is compeletely build on the firebase.
 2.This app is using volley library for calling the api that fetch live cricket score to recycler view into Card view.